Navigating font licensing, image by Thomas Neumann

 The Licence Holder can only transfer if the new company agrees to the licence terms.

-Being clear about the Licence Holder helps everyone stay on track and ensures the fonts are used properly.
+Being clear about the Licence Holder helps everyone ensure fonts are correctly used.